/* Scenario metadata

 You turn right, climb, orbit east of the field.
 Seven minutes later you're re-sequenced back onto the arrival and re-assigned a dot.

 <<goto "Dec6_Final_Rebriefed">>You trust the system.
 You hold your descent.
-The Cub lands on the pink dot, rolls out, clears to the left.
+The <<print $follow>> lands on his dot, rolls out, clears to the left.
 You are on final for the <<print $assignedDot>> dot.

 <<goto "Dec6_Final">>You are on final for runway 36L, <<print $assignedDot>> dot.
 Gear down, flaps thirty.
 Airspeed 80 KIAS, trimmed.
 The runway is under you, a red-and-white band of pavement and painted numerals.